nkdAgility/azure-devops-migration-tools/docs/index.md

 ### Processors (v2 Architecture) [ PREVIEW ]

 **_These are experimental processors that should replace those above.
-We are intersted in feedback of the new foramt of the config, as well as the functionality._**
+We are intersted in feedback of the new format of the config, as well as the functionality._**

 The new processor configuration is designed to allow the Migration Tools to support diferent Source and targets than just TFS/Azure DevOps, and we moved the Endpoints to the processor to allow both Object Model & REST in different processors.